openbmc/docs/designs/target-fail-monitoring.md

 ensure the cause of the failure can be determined.
 This requires the errors logged by this service be put into `phosphor-debug-errors/errors_watch.yaml`.

+For service failures, a dump will be collected by default because the BMC will be moved into a Quisced state.

+Note that services which are short running applications responsible for transitioning the system from one target to another (i.e. chassis power on/off, starting/stopping the host, ...) are critical services, but they are not the type of services to be monitored.
+Their failures will cause systemd targets to fail which will fall into the target monitoring piece of this design.
+The service monitoring is meant for long running services which stay running after a target has completed.

 ## Alternatives Considered

-Targets have an OnError directive.
+Units have an OnError directive.
 Could put the error logging logic within that path but it introduces more complexity to OpenBMC systemd usage which is already quite complicated.

-Could implement this within the existing state manager applications since they are already monitoring some of these targets.
-The standalone application and generic capability to monitor any target was chosen as a better option.
+Could implement this within the existing state manager applications since they are already monitoring some of these units.
+The standalone application and generic capability to monitor any unit was chosen as a better option.

 ## Impacts

-A phosphor-logging event will be logged when one of the targets listed above fails.
+A phosphor-logging event will be logged when one of the units listed above fails.
 This will be viewable by owners of the system.
 There may be situations where two logs are generated for the same issue.
 For example, if the power application detects an issue during power on and logs it to phosphor-logging and